medined/perl-5-by-example/perl_5_by_example/form-processing.md

     <TD bgColor=lightcyan>If you'd like a more advanced introduction to HTML
       forms, try this web site:</TD></TR></TBODY></TABLE>
 <P><B><PRE>http://robot0.ge.uiuc.edu/~carlosp/cs317/ft.1.html</PRE></B>

-<H2><A name="Handling Form Information">Handling Form Information</A></H2>There
+## Handling Form Information

-are two ways for your form to receive form information - the GET method and the POST method.
+There are two ways for your form to receive form information - the GET method and the POST method.
 The transfer mechanism is specified in the &lt;FORM&gt; tag using the METHOD modifier.
 For example, the following HTML line tells the client web browser to send the form information back to the server using the GET method.